PKUFlyingPig/MIT6.1600/docs/lab5.md

   Specifically, the encoding can be at most 3x the size of the input, in the worst case.

 - The encoding must be recoverable.
 This means that, if you take an encoding and chop off some parts of it (at the beginning or at the end), then decoding that chopped part should produce the corresponding part of the original string, modulo things that might have gotten cut off at each end.
+For an encoding of a large input, if you chop off a few bytes from the beginning and/or the end of the encoding, you should get back most of the original data back when decoding it, but perhaps missing a little bit from the beginning and/or end, respectively.
+Note that decoding of a chopped-off encoding should always produce a substring of the original input; the decoding should never contain garbage data.

 Your job is to implement this codec.
 We have provided a skeleton file for you to get started,